Hussam-creator/cybersecurity-portfolio/Writeups/HackTheBox/Active/README.md

 ## Credential Discovery

-Once unauthenticated access was confirmed, he spider_plus module from NetExec was used to perform deeper automated mapping of SMB file shares, crawling accessible directories to identify potentially sensitive files.
+Once unauthenticated access was confirmed, the spider_plus module from NetExec was used to perform deeper automated mapping of SMB file shares, crawling accessible directories to identify potentially sensitive files.
 ```
 netexec smb 10.129.6.90 -u '' -p '' --spider_plus
 ```